tumblr-byte/safe-fall-detection/README.md

 # Fall Detection and Alert System

 ## Project Overview
 This project uses a **YOLO-based computer vision model** to detect falls from video input and trigger alerts if a person remains on the ground for more than **5 seconds**.
-It is implemented with a **Streamlit app** where users can upload videos and get annotated results.
+It is implemented with a **Streamlit app**, where users can upload videos and get annotated results with alerts.

 ---

 ## What It Does
 - Detects human activities: **Walking, Sitting, Fall Detected**
 - Starts a **timer when a fall is detected**
-- If the person recovers before 5 seconds → no alert
+- If the person recovers **before 5 seconds** → no alert
-- If the person stays down **≥ 5 seconds** → **alert is triggered**
+- If the person stays down **≥ 5 seconds** → alert is triggered
 - Outputs a processed video with **colored bounding boxes**:
-  - Green → Walking / Sitting
+  - **Green** → Walking / Sitting
-  - Yellow → Fall detected, countdown running
+  - **Yellow** → Fall detected, countdown running
-  - Red → Fall alert triggered
+  - **Red** → Fall alert triggered

 ---

 ## Who It Helps
-- **Elderly people living alone**
+- **Elderly people living alone** → vulnerable to serious injury from falls
-- **Patients in hospitals**
+- **Patients in hospitals or care centers** → need timely detection for quick response
+- **Industrial and construction workers** → at risk of accidents, slips, or sudden medical events (e.g., heart attacks, strokes)
-- **Caregivers** who need real-time awareness of dangerous falls
+- **Caregivers and healthcare staff** → gain real-time awareness of dangerous falls, reducing response time
-- **Underserved communities** without access to expensive fall-detection hardware
+- **Communities without access to expensive fall-detection hardware** → affordable AI alternative makes safety more inclusive

 ---

 ## Why It Matters
-Falls are one of the **leading causes of injury among elderly populations**, especially those living independently.
+Falls are one of the **leading causes of injury among elderly populations**, but they also affect workers and people with medical conditions.
-Early detection can **save lives** by ensuring help arrives quickly.
+Early detection can save lives by ensuring help arrives quickly.

-- WHO reports that **37.3 million falls** annually are severe enough to require medical attention.
+- WHO reports that **37.3 million falls annually** are severe enough to require medical attention.
+- Workplace injuries and sudden collapses (heart attack, stroke) often go unnoticed without monitoring.
-- Rapid alerts reduce risk of long-term complications.
+- Rapid alerts reduce response time, improving recovery outcomes and survival rates.

 ---

-## 📊 Measurable Impact
+## Measurable Impact
-- **Accuracy**: Our YOLO model was trained on activity datasets (Walking, Sitting, Falling).
+- **Accuracy**: The YOLO model was trained on activity datasets (Walking, Sitting, Falling).
-- **Impact metric**: If a fall lasts **> 5 seconds**, it is detected and flagged.
+- **Threshold**: Falls lasting more than **5 seconds** are flagged, but this can be customized depending on the use case.
-- **Practical demo**: Uploaded video is annotated and downloadable with fall alerts marked.
+- **Practical demo**: The Streamlit app allows users to upload a video and download an annotated version with fall alerts clearly marked.

 ---

+## Tech Stack
+- Python
+- OpenCV
+- YOLO12 (Ultralytics)
+- Streamlit